RangasamyDevaraj/M1_PhonebookAplication/1_Requirements/README.md

 ## Who:

-** The main aim of this project is to provide an application that will be helpful to record any person’s details just like in mobile phones..**
+The main aim of this project is to provide an application that will be helpful to record any person’s details just like in mobile phones..

 ## What:

-** Phonebook System is a simple console application without graphics for Storing contact informations**
+ Phonebook System is a simple console application without graphics for Storing contact informations

 ## When:

-** it helps to add, list, modify, and delete phonebook related records.**
+ it helps to add, list, modify, and delete phonebook related records.

 ## Where:

-** basic guides for the user **
+basic guides for the user

 ## How:

-**TBD**
+Phonebook is an extremely straightforward small undertaking in C that can assist you with understanding the fundamental ideas of capacities, record taking care of and information structure.

 # Detail requirements
 ## High Level Requirements: